 Some easements allow the public or private entities to cross the land to obtain access to other properties.
 For instance, you might have an easement on your land to allow a road or a public trail to cross the property.
 The easement forbids you from blocking access.
 You can’t put up a fence or reroute a trail or pipeline.

 Some easements, such as for a highway, may increase the land’s value.
 An easement along the edge of the property impacts the value less than an easement that cuts through the middle of a piece of land, limiting the land’s potential uses.

 Exploring Utility Easements

 Utility companies acquire easements to run transmission lines and pipelines.
-A study by retired professor of economics and appraiser David Enns that looked at land sales in Lancaster, Pennsylvania, between 1989 and 1999 found that utility easements had little to no effect on the value of agricultural land.
-Land used for residential purposes might be adversely affected by such easements, since you can’t build a house on a utility easement, and power lines and pipelines aren’t esthetically pleasing.
+Utility easements have little to no effect on the value of agricultural land.
+Land used for residential purposes might be adversely affected by such easements, however, since you can’t build a house on a utility easement, and power lines and pipelines aren’t aesthetically pleasing.

 Determining Overall Value